Icon themes are the easiest way to change the looks of your Linux desktop. Here is the list of the ten best icon themes you should try.

 7. La Capitaine

-Xenlism is a technological graphics project to improve the overall appearance and feeling of the end-user desktop.
+Xenlism is a technological graphics project to improve the overall appearance and feel of the end-user desktop.
 It’s about minimalism and realism.
 The graphics standards are inspired by Nokia’s Meego and Apple’s iOS icons theme.

 Do you like these icon themes?
 Which one is your favorite icon pack on Linux?
 There are hundreds of icon sets available out there.
-Hopefully, these will give you a good point to get that amazing looking Desktop.
+Hopefully, these will give you a good point to get that amazing-looking desktop.